US fears Russia planning 'false flag' operation in Ukraine | DW | 14.01.2022

 Troops have conducted live-fire exercises near the Ukrainian border, but have no plans to invade, Moscow said

-US President Joe Biden's administration believes Moscow is planning a "false flag" operation in eastern Ukraine to justify an invasion, a US official told news agencies on Friday.
+US President Joe Biden's administration believes Moscow is planning a "false flag" operation in eastern Ukraine to justify an invasion, White House Press Secretary Jen Psaki said on Friday.

-The official, who spoke on condition of anonymity, said Russian operatives were already in position and that Moscow started conducting a social media disinformation campaign.
+Psaki said that, according to US intelligence, Russian operatives were already in position and that Moscow started conducting a social media disinformation campaign.

-The aim, according to the official, is to frame Kyiv as the aggressor to justify a Russian invasion of Ukraine.
+The aim is to frame Kyiv as the aggressor to justify a Russian invasion of Ukraine, the press secretary explained.

-The official told Reuters news agency that such an invasion could result in "widespread human rights violations and war crimes."
+"We are concerned that the Russian government is preparing for an invasion in Ukraine that may result in widespread human rights violations and war crimes should diplomacy fail to meet their objectives,'' Psaki said

 Kremlin spokesperson Dmitry Peskov dismissed the reports, saying they were based on "unfounded" information, TASS news agency reported.
 Moscow has denied accusations it intends to invade Ukraine.